CMS27/CMS27.github.io/index.md

 ### Research

-My research is finance, international trade and the role of information frictions.
+My research is finance, international trade and studies the role of information frictions.
 [Learn more about my research.](/research)

 ### Contact